rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-faq.md

 One possibility is that you tried to scale up or down beyond the configured minimum or maximum value.
 As a result, no servers could be created or destroyed.
-The error message could also mean that you are trying to set the needed capacity equal to what Autoscale thinks is already there.
+The error message could also mean that you are trying to set the needed capacity equal to what Auto Scale thinks is already there.

-### Does Autoscale drain connections on a node behind a load balancer as a server (LBaaS) before removing it from a pool?
+### Does Auto Scale drain connections on a node behind a load balancer as a server (LBaaS) before removing it from a pool?

 No. The server is removed from the load balancer before the delete command is sent.
 At present, connections are not drained.